Keyboard shortcuts

 If your program doesn't require inputs, you can (and should) omit the --input flag.

-The app subcommand is used to generate an application-level proof, while the evm command generates an end-to-end EVM proof.
+The app subcommand generates an application-level proof, the stark command generates an aggregated root-level proof, while the evm command generates an end-to-end EVM proof.
+For more information on aggregation, see this specification.

 Verifying Proofs